port-43/DbHandler/README.md

 }
 ```

 If you want logging to to still work in a multithreaded environment you will need to explicitiy set `$InformationPreference = 'continue'` before.
+Of note, logging for the async commands will not be output to stdout due to the command running in a separate runspace.
+However, any errors will still surface once the async result is awaited.